lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 A matching list can be used if some wellknown values are defined.

-Otherwise the option length and value can be sent on the LPWAN.
+Otherwise these options should be compressed as variable length residue.

 \[\[note: we can reduce (or create a new option) the unit to minute,